andre-st/wahoo-utils/README.md

 	Manual POIs are not affected.
 - Pros:
 	- POI generation and updating the Bolt takes only a few seconds and uses very little disk space
-		(tested on 60 km tours; usually recommended to split long distances for smoother re-routing on a bike computer)
+		(tested in real life with 60 km tours; usually recommended to split long distances for smoother re-routing on a bike computer)
+	- POI visibility is independent of the zoom level
 	- no additional POI-capable device is required
 	- freely definable POI radius in contrast to navigation cues
-	- POI visibility independent of the zoom level
 - Cons / Known issues:
 	- the Bolt uses a single heart icon for all POI types, so different types aren’t visually distinguished.
 		(Setting poiType to 1 instead of 0 in the database has no effect.
 Reversing the Bolt app might reveal why)
-	- currently, it's better to restrict to either `--poi-types=food,water` or `--poi-types=camp` for example &ndash; not both &ndash; so the heart icon meaning is predictable
+	- currently, it's better to restrict to either `--poi-types=food,water` or `--poi-types=camp` for example &ndash; not both &ndash; so the heart icon meaning is more predictable (still you cannot tell a restaurant apart from a fuel station); I've excluded bars/pubs from `food` because of bike safety, you might want to re-add it.
 	- extra step required: when updating routes in Komoot or similar, you must [copy them](https://github.com/pieterclaerhout/export-komoot) to this project and rebuild the POI list
 	- no auto-POIs available when detouring (outside the specified POI radius)
+	- at low zoom levels, too many POIs can clutter the map, though this isn’t an issue at street level.
+		Not sure if Bolt allows you to hide all POIs.
+	- manual POIs added before auto-generation get buried under hundreds of auto-POIs.
+		However, manual ‘save-my-location’ POIs added during rides (e.g., ‘bring me back to this tent pitch after checking out the city for food’) appear at the top and are easy to find.
 - Installation:
 	```sh
 		$ ./setup.sh     # installs ADB, python-libs etc to the project's subdir 'local', so your system stays clean